Reasons Why Couples Should Seek Out Marriage Help!

 - Separation as the Only Visible Solution: When couples argue, sometimes taking a break from the situation is helpful.
 However, when a break turns into nights away from home or a temporary separation, it is time to seek out professional help.
 Spending time away from your spouse and home does not solve the problem; instead it confirms that time apart is “helping” which in turn leads to more absences from home.
 A marriage counselor can help couples to identify the root cause of the problem and help them to work through it instead of avoiding it.

 - Staying Together Only Because of the Kids: If a couple feels that they need to stay together for the sake of their children, and not wanting to put them through a divorce, it is a good indication that you need to seek out an objective third party.
-Staying together for the sake of the kids can actually be determinantal; but on the other hand, if a couple stays together and is able to work through their issues it can benefit all involved.
+Staying together for the sake of the kids can actually be detrimental; but on the other hand, if a couple stays together and is able to work through issues through marital therapy, it can benefit all involved.